Beorhtmund/beorhtmund.github.io/README.md

 FIX: Make this responsive.
 Set a better url address.
 Fetch method needs to be redone.

 ## Markdown Previewer (React, Bootstrap, Sass)
 Although this is on my portfolio, I am still working on it.
 The minimise and maximise functions do not work correctly and need to be fixed.
+Work on styling as well.